abisheksriram/fileGL/README.md

 # fileGL
 Tired of organizing your files?
 Yes, You got a Solution!
-Fileg is a python package for organizing files into folders.
+FileGL is a python package for organizing files into folders.

 ## Files can be organized based on